- Scott Morgan, Founder & CEO

 Having grown up in a low-income community, she has devoted her career to improving educational opportunity and life outcomes for young people in New York City's most disadvantaged communities for more than a decade.
 Prior to joining Education Pioneers, Tanya served as Literacy, Inc.'s (LINC) Executive Director; first successor to the Founding Executive Director.
 Ms. Ramos also served as Senior Manager of Strategic Corporate Partnerships at The Taproot Foundation, Director of the College Career Advisement Program, for ASPIRA, and was Director of the E.X.C.E.L.
 (Educational Excellence Creating Empowered Leaders) Program at the Children’s Aid Society (CAS).

-Kara Grieco joins the Education Pioneers NYC Metro Area team as a committed education reformer with over 8 years of experience working on issues of equity and access in school funding, schools of choice, charter school governance, teacher quality, parent education, and healthy school food.
+Kara Grieco joins the Education Pioneers Eastern Region team with over 10 years of public service experience working on issues of equity and access in school funding, schools of choice, charter school governance, teacher quality, parent education, and healthy school food.